nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-15.md

 2. Water crops that were not watered by Sprinklers.
 3. Harvest Cauliflower and [Green Beans](https://stardewvalleywiki.com/Green_Bean).
 4. Craft and place any remaining Sprinklers.
+5. If you are completing the Vault Bundles today and want to start Skull Cavern runs tomorrow, ship enough items to reach 500g for a Bus ticket.
-5. Deposit your entire inventory into a Chest.
+6. Deposit your entire inventory into a Chest.
 Withdraw the following:
    - Four Spring Foraging Bundle items:
      - One Wild Horseradish
      - One Daffodil